 Visit the Lindt Chocolate Factory

 Located in Kilchberg, Switzerland is the magical place known as the Lindt chocolate factory.
-This is just outside of Zurich and an easy train ride from the city center.
+This is a fun place for a quick day trip just outside of Zurich and a short railway ride from the city center.

 This is real chocolate, folks.
 Lindt chocolate is not the watered down stuff the large candy makers in the US try to feed us.
 You can make reservations to take a tour.
 However, the must-stop if you are short on time is the Lindt chocolate outlet store on the first floor.
 We always stock up on amazing chocolate here to bring back home.